-If you are taking long-term or maintenance medications, ReadyFill at Mail[TM] provides easy and convenient refill and/or renew options through mail order for many, but not all, medications.
+If you are taking long-term or maintenance medications, automatic refills offer easy and convenient refill and/or renew options through mail order for many, but not all, medications.

-If you sign up for this program (and have refills remaining) CVS/caremark will automatically fill and mail your medications at the appropriate refill time saving you time from ordering online or by phone.
-Also, CVS/caremark will contact your physician and request a new prescription automatically after your last available refill and alert you in advance.
+If you sign up for this program (and have refills remaining) CVS Caremark will automatically fill and mail your medications at the appropriate refill time saving you time from ordering online or by phone.
+Also, CVS Caremark will contact your physician and request a new prescription automatically after your last available refill and alert you in advance.

-For additional information on this program or to sign up please go to www.caremark.com or call (888) 766-5490.
+For additional information on this program or to sign up please go to www.Caremark.com or call (888) 766-5490.